9.4.2. Loops in assembly

 }

-For loops in Assembly
+for Loops in Assembly

-function can also be written as a for
+The primary loop in the sumUp function can also be written as a for loop:

 int sumUp2(int n) {